uthcode/learntosolveit/source/index.rst

-.. uthcode documentation master file, created by sphinx-quickstart on Sat Oct 24 18:08:47 2009.
+G.. uthcode documentation master file, created by sphinx-quickstart on Sat Oct 24 18:08:47 2009.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.